-Amos is chair emeritus of the boards of Amherst College and WGBH, and he is a member of the American Academy of Arts & Sciences.
-He has served on the boards of AT&T, Colonial Williamsburg Society, Nantucket Conservation Foundation, New England Medical Center, Museum of Fine Arts, Boston, Perkins School for the Blind, North Bennet Street School, and Belmont Hill School.
+Chair emeritus of the boards of Amherst College and WGBH, Amos is a member of the American Academy of Arts & Sciences, and he has served on the boards of AT&T, Colonial Williamsburg Society, Nantucket Conservation Foundation, New England Medical Center, Museum of Fine Arts, Boston, Perkins School for the Blind, North Bennet Street School, and Belmont Hill School.